Guide | Cluster Detail

 Error

-an error occurred in the cluster.
+An error occurred in the cluster.

 pending

-the cluster is in a pending state.
+The cluster is in a status preparing for provisioning.

 Features - Indexes